awsdocs/aws-doc-shared-content/README.rst

 Using extlinks
 ~~~~~~~~~~~~~~

-Extlinks follow the same pattern as substitutions, but you'll declare the page name in the extlink's
+`Extlinks <sphinx-extlinks_>`_ follow the same pattern as substitutions, but you'll declare the page
-body.
-These do not automatically pick up the page name, so you'll need to name the link yourself.
+name in the extlink's body.
+These do not automatically pick up the page name, so you'll need to name
+the link yourself.

 For example: ``:s3-dg:`Working with Amazon S3 Objects <UsingObjects>``` links to the `Working with
 Amazon S3 Objects <http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingObjects.html>`_ topic in the